Dan Berger On Wine: A symbiotic amalgamation

 Before tasting the wines, I was skeptical: I was told a bottle of Shared Notes Sauvignon Blanc would cost $75.
 Most quality Sauvignon Blancs today sell for between $20 and $35.
 (Recently a friend poured me a Napa Valley Sauvignon Blanc that sold for $300!
 It was uninteresting, to say the least.)

 And there’s a bonus.
 The wines probably will age as well as the French wines do.
-Jeff and Bibiana believe so strongly in what they’re doing that they held back a small amount wines (from 2012, 2013, and 2014!), which they’re selling at their Rohnert Park winery. https://sharednoteswine.com
+Jeff and Bibiana believe so strongly in what they’re doing that they held back a small amount of wines (from 2012, 2013 and 2014!), which they’re selling at their Rohnert Park winery. https://sharednoteswine.com

 I tasted the 2012 Sauvignon Blanc.
 As expected, I found it was perfectly aged and still has a long life ahead of it.
 An important note: these wines should not be served chilled.
 They’re so perfectly balanced they call for opening an hour before serving and then just cool.